AndyRay1998/eye_operating_system/README.md

 `galil_mixed` is for Galil motion control card.
 API locates in ```src``` and executable scripts are in `script`.
 `yamaha_mixed` is for Galil motion control card.
 API locates in ```src``` and executable scripts are in `script`.
 `omni_packages` is not a ROS package itself, but those four folders inside it are. `omni_packages` is just for better file structure.
 And those four packages inside are Omni API that you should have installed following previous instruction.
+`eye_op_robotics` is mainly for jacobian matrix verification.
+Read `joint_state_pub.py` carefully for instruction. `display.launch` will evoke rviz and GUI for interaction. `simulation.launch` enables observation of speed control performance.

 ## License
 This project is released under MIT license.